JulienGmd/ft_transcendance/services/frontend/README.md

 ### Script Loading

+#### Pages scripts

-Scripts are extracted from `<script src="...">` tags in the HTML and loaded dynamically.
+Pages scripts (`src/client/pages`) are extracted from `<script src="...">` tags in the HTML and loaded dynamically.
+They can have imports and they will be resolved correctly.

-Notes:

-- The scripts can have imports and they will be resolved correctly.
-- **Important:** Scripts are preloaded on `<a>` hover, so top level code will execute before the page is loaded, use lifecycle hooks instead.
+Note: Pages scripts are preloaded on `<a>` hover, so top level code will execute before the page is loaded, use lifecycle hooks instead.

 ```html
 <!-- Load `dist/public/pages/user.js` (transpiled from `src/client/pages/user.ts`) -->